Josi nets pair as Preds drop Sharks to 0-4

 Turris pushed Nashville's lead to 3-1 after Rocco Grimaldi banked a pass to him off the boards in the neutral zone.
 Turris skated in through the left circle and zipped in his first goal at 2:51.
 Forsberg, Burns and Fabbro (empty-netter) added goals for the final margin as San Jose fell again.

-Marleau, 40, played 19 seasons with San Jose before being signed as a free agent by Toronto after the 2016-17 campaign.
+Marleau, a 40-year-old forward, played 19 seasons with San Jose before being signed as a free agent by Toronto after the 2016-17 campaign.
 The Sharks icon, who has been skating on his own, will join the team in Chicago to cap its three-game road trip on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)